kr45732/skyblock-plus/setup-resources/schemas.md

     "linked_account_uuid_key" UNIQUE CONSTRAINT, btree (uuid)
 ```

-# Leaderboards schema
+# Leaderboards Schema
-All four leaderboards (all_lb, ironman_lb, stranded_lb, and selected_lb) have the same schema, just different table names.
+There are 4 leaderboards (all_lb, ironman_lb, stranded_lb, and selected_lb) with identical schemas.
+The first 3 are self-explanatory.
+The last one is a cache that stores players' last played profile for automatic nickname updates, automatic roles claim, etc
 ```postgresql
                                                Table "public.all_lb"
                              Column                             |       Type       | Collation | Nullable | Default